• Skip to primary navigation

 Notes

 Work in batches if everything won't fit in your blender at once.
-You can also start blending some of the ingredients, then add the others as the ingredients compress and more space becomes available in your blender.
+You can also gradually add ingredients as you're blending as more space becomes available in your blender.

 Make sure to wash your hands, knife, and cutting board thoroughly (and immediately) after handling the jalapeño.